Tired of idling in the car pickup line after school?

 A trike will “stay put” while you load and unload, or stop and start at intersections.
 You never have to worry about keeping your balance or putting your feet down.

 The trike is also much more likely to stay upright in a collision with a car door or another cyclist.
-It can feel safer and easier for less confident cyclists.
-(Like me!)
+The cargo box keeps kids safely contained inside.
+It can feel safer and easier for less confident cyclists (like me!) to navigate, especially on busy roads and trails.

 However, it is possible to tip a three-wheeler - especially if you try to turn aggressively or at high speed.
 Trike owners need to be ready to take turns slow and wide.